Building a Web App to Talk with AI Using OpenAI's Realtime API

 }

-It uses the Web Audio API implemented in the browser for audio recording and playback.
+We use the Web Audio API implemented as standard in the browser to record and play back audio.

-Note that the Web Audio API adopts a 32bit-float audio format, which the Realtime API does not currently support.
-Therefore, mutual conversion to the default format PCM16 is necessary for both recording and playback[1].
+Note that the Web Audio API employs a 32-bit float audio format, but the Realtime API currently does not support it.
+Therefore, we need to record in PCM16 and perform mutual conversion during both recording and playback.

-Although not directly related to the Realtime API, this was the most challenging part 😂 Nonetheless, since audio processing is akin to the UI in programming involving audio, I realized I need to improve further.
+That said, audio processing is akin to the UI in programming that uses voice, so I realized I need to improve more.

-It provides functionality to render audio signals as waveforms on a Canvas element.
-It uses the AnalyserNode audio analysis tool provided as a web API in the browser to visualize audio signals in real-time.
+#This provides a function to draw audio signals as waveforms on a Canvas element.
+It uses AnalyserNode, an audio analysis tool provided in the browser as a Web API, to visualize audio signals in real-time.

-This feature is not the main topic of the article, so the source code is omitted.
+Since this function is not the main subject of the article, I will omit posting the source code.

-UI rendering is off-topic, so I will excerpt and explain the parts related to audio recording and Realtime API integration below.
+Because UI rendering deviates from the main topic, I will extract and explain the parts of audio recording and Realtime API integration.

 Audio Recording